cristinaAlarcon98/Binary-Tree/README.md

 To install Express write the next commands in the Terminal:

-Type the next commands

 $ npm install express --save
 $ npm install express

 To install Mocha (for the testing):

-Type the next command

 $ npm install --save-dev mocha